Falklands War: Failed diplomacy

-In 1965 the United Nations called upon Argentina and the United Kingdom to reach a settlement of the sovereignty dispute.
+In 1965, the United Nations called upon Argentina and the United Kingdom to reach a settlement of the sovereignty dispute.
 The UK Foreign and Commonwealth Office (FCO) regarded the islands as a nuisance and barrier to UK trade in South America.
 Therefore, while confident of British sovereignty, the FCO was prepared to cede the islands to Argentina.
 When news of a proposed transfer broke in 1968, elements sympathetic with the plight of the islanders were able to organise an effective parliamentary lobby to frustrate the FCO plans.
 Negotiations continued, but in general failed to make meaningful progress; the islanders steadfastly refused to consider Argentine sovereignty on one side, whilst Argentina would not compromise over sovereignty on the other.
 The FCO then sought to make the islands dependent on Argentina, hoping this would make the islanders more amenable to Argentine sovereignty.
-A Communications Agreement signed in 1971 created an airlink and later YPF, the Argentine oil company, was given a monopoly in the islands.
+A Communications Agreement signed in 1971 created an airlink and later, YPF, the Argentine oil company, was given a monopoly on the islands.